marsyas/marsyas/MIREX/README_2010.txt

 (use REVISION_NUMBER: TBD)

 Extract features, train classifier and predict for 1 fold:
-./bextract -sv train.txt -tc test.txt -pr test_predicted.txt -od /path/to/workdir -w features.arff
+./bextract -sv -bf train.txt -tc test.txt -pr test_predicted.txt -od /path/to/workdir -w features.arff
 (the .arff file contains the calculated features in case anyone is interested)

-(OPTIONAL) If stereo files are available use the following command to extract additional features based on stereo panning information:
-./bextract -st -sv train.txt -tc test.txt -pr test_predicted.txt -od /path/to/workdir -w stereo_features.arff

 The executables can be launched in parallel for each fold to take advantage of multiple cores without a problem as long as there